ThanhKhoiDA/-Data-Analytics-Portfolio/README.md

 - **🔠User Type:** The proportion of "NEW" accounts for 99.27% ​​of the total.
 Customer only used it once and has not used it again.
    - ⚠️ **THE SERVICE MAY HAVE ERRORS, BAD POINTS, OR POOR CUSTOMER CARE DURING USE**

-## 🔔 Advice for the Marketing department in designing promotion campaigns to increase Topup's monthly performance
+## 🔔 Marketing Tips for Boosting Topup's Monthly Performance
 ### 📋 SURVEY
 - Create a survey with a discount code to top up mobile phones for old MoMo customers about the Top-up service to find out why customers do not use the service again.
 ### 🎯 Targeted Promotions for Young Adults